Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Fixed loci of Artin stacks

-In particular, the functor $F$ representing closed subgroups $H_0\subset H$ that are smooth with connected fibers of dimension $n$ coincides with the functor representing that $G_0\times T\subset H$ and this is represented by a closed subscheme $T^n$ of $T$. \end{lemma} \begin{proof} We can replace $G$ with $G^0$ and $H$ with $H\cap G^0\times T$ and thus assume that $G$ is connected.
-We can also assume that $T$ is affine.
+In particular, the functor $F$ representing closed subgroup schemes $H_0\subset H$ that are smooth with connected fibers of dimension $n$ coincides with the functor representing the condition that $G_0\times T\subset H$ and this is represented by a closed subscheme of $T$. \end{lemma} \begin{proof} Clearly (1)$\implies$(2)$\implies$(3).
+If $G\to \Spec \ZZ$ is smooth and connected of dimension $n$, then any closed subgroup scheme $H_1\subset G\times T$ that is flat with fibers of dimension $n$ necessarily equals $G\times T$ by the fiberwise criterion of flatness.
+Thus (3)$\implies$(1).
+If instead $G$ is diagonalizable, then so is $H_1$.
+This follows from \cite[Expos\'e X, Corollaire 4.8]{SGA3} since $H_1$ is commutative and ${}_n H_1$ is a closed subscheme of ${}_n G\times T$ which is finite over $T$.
+It follows that $G_0\times T \subset H_1$ so (1) holds.
+The fiberwise criterion of flatness also shows that if $H_0$ is as in (2), then $G_0\times T\subset H_0$ is an equality.